 My daughter hates having any kind of comforter on her so this was never an issue for us.
 She naturally gets warmer when she sleeps (I think most babies do!).
 All you have to do is make sure your baby is dressed in the appropriate pajamas for the season and they should be good to go.

-If you live in colder climates or feel like your baby might get cold in the night than you can always use a sleep sack.
+If you live in colder climates or feel like your baby might get cold at the night then you can always use a sleep sack.
 Lily never used one but I know most parents do as it’s a safe way to keep your baby warm in the night without using a loose blanket.

 My next tip for safe co-sleeping is to cover or eliminate any and all cracks around your bed.
 There should not be any small or large spaces where your baby could get lodged or stuck.

 This is more of a concern after your baby learns to roll over on their own.
 Still, no matter how old your baby is or how advanced their body control may be, there should never be any cracks or spaces around your bed that they could fall into or get stuck in.

 This is even more of a concern if you have your bed pushed against the wall as I do.
 I have my bed pushed against the wall for two reasons.
 One, it saves space in the rest of my small room.
 Two, it eliminates one side where my daughter could roll off of the bed.
 I like sleeping on the open end of the bed and putting Lily on the inside by the wall, so then there’s no area for her to roll off.